-Elizabeth Wilkerson was one of Silicon Valley’s first cyber-lawyers and now writes Afrofuturist thrillers about women caught in the cross-hairs of law, morality, and self-interest.
-Her latest novel, Tokyo Firewall, follows lawyer Alison Crane as she attempts to thwart a mysterious cyberstalker who’s hell-bent on destroying her life.
+Elizabeth Wilkerson was one of Silicon Valley’s first cyber-lawyers and now writes Afrofuturist thrillers about women caught in the cross-hairs of law, morality, and self-preservation.
+Her latest novel, Tokyo Firewall, follows lawyer Alison Crane as she attempts to thwart an anonymous cyberstalker who’s hell-bent on destroying her life.

 Elizabeth lived in Japan where she practiced securities law, studied butoh dance, and founded a company to present African-American culture to Japanese audiences.
 She also learned how to make perfect miso soup.
 A native of Cleveland, she graduated from Harvard and holds JD and MBA degrees from Stanford.